xujiajun/gorouter/README.md

 * Performance (HttpRouter > gorouter > MuxRouter)

-* Features (HttpRouter not support regexp, But others support)
+* Features (HttpRouter not support regexp, But GoRouter and MuxRouter support)

 As author of [HttpRouter](https://github.com/julienschmidt/httprouter) said `performance can not be the (only) criterion for choosing a router.
 Play around a bit with some of the routers, and choose the one you like best.
 Moreover main memory is cheap and usually not a scarce resource.`